About

 Read more

 Nat Lingwoodock (she/her) is a Kungarri, Birri, Kabi Kabi, Byellee and South Sea Island Woman, living on her Fathers Country – Kabi Kabi Country in Redcliffe.
 Nat has a history of Community Engagement in Federal and non-Government Agencies, living, working and advocating for Mob around Queensland.
 Nat describes herself as a lover and great supporter of all things musical – festivals, theatre, opera, all things creative!
-I look forward to contributing to Queensland stages and tour circuits with the same ethics, strength and tenacity that our Old People have carried before us.
+She looks forward to contributing to Queensland stages and tour circuits with the same ethics, strength and tenacity that our Old People have carried before us.

 Read more